odileeds/opencycle/README.md

 # Open cycle
-An example of creating a master list of links to local authority cycle data.
+An example of creating a list of links to local authority cycle data.

 ## Data